awsdocs/amazon-connect-admin-guide/doc_source/enable-voiceid.md

 ------

 You've enabled Voice ID for your instance\.
-Next, in Step 3 you configure how you want Voice ID to work in your flow\.

-**Note**
+The following has been created:
++ Your Voice ID domain and a default fraudster watchlist that will hold your fraudsters\.
-When you enable Voice ID for an Amazon Connect instance \(by using either the Amazon Connect console or the [CreateIntegrationAssociation](https://docs.aws.amazon.com/connect/latest/APIReference/API_CreateIntegrationAssociation.html) API\), Amazon Connect creates a managed Amazon EventBridge rule in your account\.
++ A managed Amazon EventBridge rule in your account\.
 This rule is used to ingest Voice ID events for creating contact records related to Voice ID\.
 Additionally, Amazon Connect adds [Voice ID permissions](connect-slr.md) to the service\-linked role for Amazon Connect\.

+Next, in Step 3 you configure how you want Voice ID to work in your flow\.

 ## Step 3: Configure Voice ID in your contact flow<a name="enable-voiceid-step3"></a>

 In this step you add the required blocks to your flow and configure how you want Voice ID to work\.
 + [Play prompt](play.md): Add this block before the [Set Voice ID](set-voice-id.md) block to stream audio properly\.
 You can edit it to include a simple message such as "Welcome\."
 + [Set Voice ID](set-voice-id.md): After the [Play prompt](play.md) block, add the [Set Voice ID](set-voice-id.md) block\.
 It should be at the start of a call\.
-You use this block to start streaming audio to Amazon Connect Voice ID to verify the caller's identity, as soon as the call is connected to a flow\.
-In this block you configure the authentication threshold, response time, and fraud threshold\.
+Use this block to start streaming audio to Amazon Connect Voice ID to verify the caller's identity, as soon as the call is connected to a flow\.

+  In **Set Voice ID** block you configure the authentication threshold, response time, fraud threshold, and fraudster watchlist to be used for known fraudster detection\.
 + [Set contact attributes](set-contact-attributes.md): Use to pass the `CustomerId` attribute to Voice ID\.
 The `CustomerId` may be a customer number from your CRM, for example\.
 You can create a Lambda function to pull the unique customer ID of the caller from your CRM system\.
 Voice ID uses this attribute as the `CustomerSpeakerId` for the caller\.
 **Note**
 `CustomerId` can be an alphanumeric value\.
 It supports only \_ and \- \(underscore and hyphen\) special characters\.
 It does not need to be UUID\.
 For more information, see `CustomerSpeakerId` in the [Speaker](https://docs.aws.amazon.com/voiceid/latest/APIReference/API_Speaker.html) data type\.